Identify the Marker Category Before You Draft the Complaint

-These pages are designed to help you identify the category before you draft anything.
-The aim is to match your correspondence or CIFAS record to the right guide, not to force every case into the same complaint template.
+These pages help you identify the category before drafting anything.
+The goal is to match your CIFAS record to the right dispute route, not force every case into the same complaint template.

 Misuse of Facility